A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Data

-We convert the angular positions of the primary galaxy samples into Cartesian coordinates on a unit sphere and utilize the SciPy CKDTree method \citep{Scipy} to look for nearby sky or faint background objects as targets for the spectral map.
+We convert the angular positions of the primary galaxy samples into Cartesian coordinates on a unit sphere and search for nearby sky or faint background objects as targets for the spectral map.
 We set a separation threshold of $20''$ to look for pairing within this angular distance range.
 When pairing with the faint background targets, we reject the pairs with similar redshift, $\left\|z_{\rm tgt}-z_{\rm bgs}\right\|<0.05\times(1+z_{\rm bgs})$, to sharply reduce any correlations with the primary object.

 With this search, we find 80472 sky fiber spectra around the bright galaxies and 40659 sky fiber spectra around LRGs.
 We also find 437502 background galaxies fibers on faint background objects around BGs and 150958 background galaxies fibers around LRGs.
-For each pair, the spectra of the sky (or qualified faint galaxy targets) are shifted to the rest-frame wavelength of the corresponding primary galaxy.
-Fiber collision will suppress the number of pairs with small angular separation, but because DESI returns to one sky region multiple times with different targets, there are plenty of small-angle measurements and when averaging within the angular bin, the fiber collision effect will drop out.
+For each foreground galaxy-faint spectrum pair, the spectra of the sky (or qualified faint galaxy targets) are shifted to the rest-frame wavelength of the corresponding primary galaxy.
+We note that the DESI errors on redshift calibration are typically better than $9\,\rm km/s$ for the BGS and $42\,\rm km/s$ for the LRGs \citep{SV_KP}, which are much smaller than the $200\,\rm km/s$ line width we are integrating over for coaddition which is described in Section~\ref{sec: correlation}.
+Further, the instrumental line-broadening effect is negligible with a spectral resolution of approximately $40\,\rm km/s$ \citep{DESI2022}, which is again much smaller than the line width we are integrating over for coaddition.